-Knowing the signs of appendicitis will protect you, your health and your family.
+Knowing the signs of appendix problems will protect you, your health and your family.
 Acting quickly can buy enough time to perform tests to determine the source of the problem.
 Being informed can prevent a crisis as well as unneeded surgical procedures.

 According to WebMD.com, for the treatment of appendicitis usually used surgical procedure named appendectomy, which require a special diet plan after it, and proper home care.
 Never use antibiotics with alcohol if you have appendicitis.